 ALT increased/AST increased/DILI

-In clinical trials, elevations in ALT levels > 3 x ULN occurred in 2.1% of women receiving fezolinetant compared to 0.8% of women receiving placebo.
-Elevations in AST levels > 3 x ULN occurred in 1.0% of women receiving fezolinetant compared to 0.4% of women receiving placebo.

 Serious cases with elevations of ALT and/or AST (> 10 x ULN) with concurrent elevations in bilirubin and/or alkaline phosphatase (ALP) were reported post-marketing.
 In some cases, elevated liver function tests were associated with signs and symptoms suggestive of liver injury such as fatigue, pruritus, jaundice, dark urine, pale faeces, nausea, vomiting, decreased appetite, and/or abdominal pain (see section 4.4).

 Reporting of suspected adverse reactions